 What simply began as a proof of concept during my flight towards Las Vegas (Imagine ’18), ended up as a scalable and extendable set of extensions in order to simplify the usage of webhooks within the Magento 2 platform.

-Welcome to our first introduction blog about the purpose, goals and background stories on the MageHook extension for Magento 2 Open Source & Commerce.
+Welcome to my first introduction blog about the purpose, goals and background stories on the MageHook extension for Magento 2 Open Source & Commerce.
 Later on, I’ll show some technological insights on how you, as a developer, can create your own webhook events within just a matter of minutes.

 My name is Willem Poortman, founder and lead developer of MageHook.
 I started my career as a construction worker.
 Thanks to one of my hobbies, I was able to make the switch towards a full-stack web engineer a couple of years later.
 For the love of technology, my passion and experience for (Magento) backend development grew exponentially over the years.